 Acute sinusitis in adults

-This fact sheet helps you to know what is ‘normal’ and what you can expect to happen if you develop sinusitis which is a swelling and irritation of the lining of the sinuses.
-The fact sheet also tells you when you should become concerned and seek advice from a health professional.
+This information helps you to know what’s ‘normal’ and what you can expect to happen if you develop painful irritation and swelling of the bony spaces (sinuses) in the front of your head (sinusitis).
+Sinusitis is usually caused by an infection, often combined with a cold.
+This fact sheet also tells you when to become concerned and seek advice from a health professional.

 Useful facts

-What are sinuses?
-Sinuses are cavities in our face bones that open up into the nose, helping to control the water content and temperature of the air reaching our lungs.
+Sinuses are the cavities in your face bones that open up into the nose.
+They, help control the water content and temperature of the air reaching your lungs.

-What is sinusitis?
-The body’s response to irritants or bugs (inflammation) can lead to sinusitis: a swelling and irritation of the lining of the sinuses.
-Viral infections, such as the common cold, can cause the lining of the nose to swell, blocking the small opening from the sinuses to the nose.
-Fluid inside the sinuses may build up, which can make you feel bunged up and stuffy.
+Sinusitis is a swelling and irritation of the lining of the sinuses brought on by the body’s response to irritants or bugs (inflammation).
+Viral infections, such as the common cold, can cause the lining of the nose to swell and block the small opening from the sinuses to the nose.
+Fluid inside the sinuses may build up, making you feel bunged up and stuffy.

 What can I expect to happen?